Intercalation

 Route two: Undergraduate intercalation after three years of medicine or dentistry

-- Student Finance funding for years one, two and three
+- Student Finance full maintenance loan for years one, two, and three, and tuition fee loan

-- Student Finance funding for intercalation year at undergraduate level
+- Student Finance full maintenance loan for intercalation year at undergraduate level, and tuition fee loan

 Student Finance would fund the intercalated year.